Terstegge/WiFiTick/README.md

 * No interference with other booster packs, because the additional horizontal header of the MSP432 lauchpad is used
-* No need to disconnect from launchpad: With a special software, the MSP432 launchpad serves as a programming adapter (via a serial interface).
+* No need to disconnect from launchpad: With a special software, the MSP432 launchpad serves as a programming adapter (via a UART interface).
 This software features automatic baud rate control, so boot messages of the ESP8266 are readable.
 * Easy programming of ESP8266 with Arduino IDE